-If you have previously received an NIH grant, consider becoming an NIH reviewer.
+If you have previously received an NIH grant, consider becoming an NIDDK reviewer.

 If you are new to NIH funding applications, the following tips can get you started.

 Who Can Apply

 Each Funding Opportunity Announcement (FOA) includes a list of eligible types of organizations and individuals.
 Once you have identified an opportunity to pursue, consult the FOA in grants.gov to confirm your eligibility to apply.

 How to Apply for Funding from NIDDK